 Working in a digital workplace offers exciting opportunities when it comes to expanding employee knowledge and skills, and knowledge management is going to play a significant role in achieving this in 2023 and beyond.

-Knowledge management refers to the aggregation of all company-relevant data; whether it be training videos, Q&As, or department-specific expertise.
-For companies looking at transforming into completely digital workplaces, a functional knowledge base is crucial for an immersive digital employee experience.
+For companies looking at transforming into completely digital workplaces, knowledge is crucial for an immersive digital employee experience.

 Robust digital workplaces of 2023 and beyond are those that foster a knowledge culture.